Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Spectrum tomography

 \subsection{Chain}

 \Fig{fTomoC3} displays tomography for an ${L_s=3}$ chain with ${N=150}$ particles.
 Recall that such a chain is non-generic.
 For small interaction ($u=0.5$), the SP is unstable, but the dynamics is quasi-regular.
 For stronger interaction ($u=1.5$), chaos is still rather weak, and therefore ergodization is poor.
 For strong interaction (${u=3.5}$), the chaos is strong enough to induce ergodization in the chaotic sea, but on the other hand, the SP gains DS, hence we have an island of stability.
 The quantum spectrum features {\em hybrid} eigenstates and therefore the sea/island classification is blurred.
-In the upper part of the spectrum, self-trapping in the middle site is conspicuously distinguished from odd/even self-trapping in the two opposing sites.
+In the upper part of the spectrum, self-trapping in the middle site is conspicuously distinguished from self-trapping in the two opposing sites.

 \Fig{fTomoC5} displays tomography for an ${L_s=5}$ chain with ${N=30}$ particles.
-This is our generic example for a chain.
+This is our {\em generic} example for a chain.
 It exhibits a GPE-like DS regime for weak interactions, which is demonstrated with $u=0.5$ in the upper row.
 Irrespective of that, the dynamics is quasi-regular.
 For stronger interaction ($u=3.5$), the SP becomes unstable, and due to chaos, we get ergodicity.
 The upper part of the spectrum reflects self-trapping.
 For larger interaction ($u=7.5$), the SP becomes again DS, which is the same scenario as discussed for the $L_s{=}3$ ring.
 But here the quantum spectrum does not follow the classical spectrum.
 The stability island is too small to be resolved, and a DS condensate does not appear.
 The reason for this is the small value of~$N$.
 In \Fig{fTrajErg} we show that the uncertainty width is comparable with the size of the stability island, and apparently the latter is too small to accommodate an eigenstate.

-The question arises whether the existence of a stability island has any implications in this case.
-This requires a closer quantitative look that will be presented \Sec{sec:spectral}, and will be refined in \Sec{sec:erg}.
+{The above tomography illuminates generic features of {\em high-dimensional chaos}.
+The ergodicity within the chaotic sea becomes much better, which is reflected in the very narrow dispersion of $\braket{n_o}$.
+Consequently, the stability island is better resolved: it is a well-separated tiny region with ${\braket{n_o}\sim N}$.
+At the same time, its borders become ill-defined topologically, as discussed in connection with \Fig{fTrajErg} in \Sec{sec:traj}.}